Dhanalakshmi816/Trafficelligence-Avanced-Traffic-Volume-Estimation-With-Machine/README.md

 # Trafficelligence-Avanced-Traffic-Volume-Estimation-With-Machine
 TrafficTelligence is an open-source machine learning framework designed to estimate and forecast traffic volume with high precision.
-It draws from numerous public fork emphasizing the same core functionality
+It draws from numerous public fork emphasizing the same core functionality.